rkmazumder/al-folio/_pages/about.md

     in the Knowledge and Data Engineering Lab on object detection and object proposal generation.

-Besides my professional activities, I play the ukulele, love walking and hiking in beautiful places.
-I trekked Mount Fansipan, Vietnam's highest mountain (3,143 m / 10,312 ft) ⛰️
+Besides my professional activities, I play the ukulele and tetris, love walking and hiking in beautiful places.
+I trekked Mount Fansipan, Vietnam's highest mountain (3,143 m / 10,312 ft) ⛰️ in 2018.